 - Web: Bluecrystal.

-The Dynamics laboratory and the Model Validation Facility (MVF) are part of the Faculty’s advanced dynamic engineering facilities.
-Both laboratories are equipped with leading cutting-edge measurement and testing technologies to serve a large group of researchers with a focus on many aspects of dynamics, such as composites and nonlinear vibrations of mechanical structures.
+The dynamics and vibration laboratory is part of the faculty’s advanced dynamic engineering facilities.
+It is equipped with leading cutting-edge measurement and testing technologies to serve a large group of researchers with a focus on many aspects of dynamics, such as composites and nonlinear vibrations of mechanical structures.

 E - H